ionicapple/i-miss-you-so-much_no-words-can-ever-be-enough-to-express-how-much-i-miss-you-everydayi_its-not-fair/README.md

 no matter what happens in life, never miss namaz, and be good to ur parents, everything else is secondary, that's what ive learned in the past several yrs, theres a lot of evil out there sure but i was protected from so much that could have gone wrong

 im not yapping all day today like yesterday lol, have a few things to do today/tomorrow, i dunno what my parents are doing this weekend tho its too bad they dont like hotpot bc thats what i want

+no better feeling than having a script that calls in diff libs from all over the server, that u manually have to write in, work on a friday at 5 pm so that means, i dont have to think about it all weekend